gift-surg/MRImultiAtlasForNeonatalRabbitBrain/README.md

     - Download the data from the zenodo repository [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1289776.svg)](https://doi.org/10.5281/zenodo.1289776)

 + Setup
-    - After downloading the dataset - coming soon - set the path in the python module `./path manager.py` as indicated in the comments.
+    - After downloading the dataset, set the path in the python module `./path manager.py` as indicated in the comments.
 In this module you will find the only paths that you will need to change.
     - As a research software, sometimes important indications are annotated into comments inside the code.